 Your users should be able to access your website, find the information they need or carry out the needed transaction on the website without stress.

 How much do i really know about my audience?
 This should be one of the questions every website business owner should ask.

 This is because a good knowledge of your users will help your business to a very large extent.

-When you know your clients, understand their motives and expectations from a website like yours you’ll come up with a web design that suits them and meets their needs more easily.
+When you know your clients, understand their motives and expectations from a website like yours you’ll be able to avoid some of the important web design mistakes made by other small business websites.

-Wrong placement of ads.
+Wrong Placement of Ads

 This is because some users are so averse to ads that the moment they get on a website with too many ads they will just move on.

 As a small business owner, you should be wary of placing too many ads on your website.
 Also, irrelevant ads should not be featured at the expense of your business.

 It is not enough for you to have a contact page.
 It is very important you have your contact information available at strategic locations on your website where people can easily contact you.

 If possible, besides your contact page, you should make your contact information conspicuous on your home page.
 It makes for ease of access.

 Users shouldn’t have to go to your contact page all the time whenever they need to contact you.